(118228) 1996 TQ66: Numbering and naming

 was numbered by the Minor Planet Center on 16 November 2005, receiving the number in the minor planet catalog (M.P.C.
 55524).
 As of 2025, it has not been named.
 According to the established naming conventions, it will be given a mythological name associated with the underworld.

 Physical characteristics

+Color

 has a very red surface color (RR) in the visible part of the spectrum, with B−V and V–R color indices of 1.190±0.020 and 0.660±0.030, respectively, for a combined B−R magnitude of 1.85.
 A red surface color is typically associated with the presence of tholins, polymer-like organic compounds, formed by long exposures to solar and cosmic radiation.